Australia to ask EU to send 1 mln coronavirus vaccines for Papua New Guinea | Health

 Australia to ask EU to send 1 mln coronavirus vaccines for Papua New Guinea

-Australia said on Wednesday it will ask the European Union to release 1 million doses of a COVID-19 vaccine to help Papua New Guinea (PNG) battle a dangerous outbreak, amid tensions over vaccine supplies.
+Australia said on Wednesday it will ask the European Union to release 1 million doses of a COVID-19 vaccine to help Papua New Guinea (PNG) battle a dangerous outbreak, a request that is likely to inflame tensions over vaccine supplies.
 Prime Minister Scott Morrison said the vaccines were contracted to Australia but were badly needed to contain a surge in coronavirus cases in the Pacific island nation, parts of which are just a short boat ride from Australian territory.

 It was the first refusal of an export request since the EU established a mechanism to monitor vaccine flows in late January.
 PNG recorded 97 new cases of COVID-19 on Tuesday, but Australia's chief health officer said that figure was likely as "a major underestimate".
 PNG has officially recorded just 2,000 cases since the pandemic begun.